StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 Now you're ready to see the change!

 ## The actual fix to optimize NanoPi R6S to go beyond 1400 Mbps w/ cake SQM
+Please note this assumes you're primarily using ETH1 as 2.5gbps LAN and ETH2 as 2.5gpbs WAN.

+Okay let's begin!

 Edit the file in /etc/hotplug.d/net/40-net-smp-affinity with

 ```